tuxtor/resume/resume-pt_BR.md

 -------------

 * MicroProfile: A World Beyond REST APIs • Java One 2022 - San Francisco, CA, United States • Oct 2022
+* From Traditional to GitOps: A Tale of Modernizing Two Government Institutions in One Year • Open Source Summit Latin America - Virtual • Aug 2022
+* Creating CLI tools with GraalVM Native and Kotlin • JVM Barranquilla - Barranquilla, Colombia • Nov 2021
 * Microservices Patterns with MicroProfile • The Developer Conference - Porto Alegre, RS, Brasil • Dic 2020
 * Securing Java EE applications for the OWASP Top 10 • OWASP Infosec Conference (University Talks), Argentina • Nov 2020
 * From the TV to the Cloud, the Java ecosystem in 25 years • Oracle's Java 25th Anniversary talks, Worldwide • Oct 2020